Grid Networking in Canada (2026): In-Wall PoE Switch Zone Cabling Guide

 • One APOEJK2-WH between two to four desks.

-• Devices: 2–3 laptops (via PoE-to-USB-C), 1 IP phone, optional AP under the ceiling tile.
+• Devices: 2–3 laptops (via PoE-to-USB-C where appropriate), 1 IP phone, optional AP nearby.

 TV wall / AV pattern